Septic Inspection Program

 You don't have to be present for the inspection, but it's a great idea to be there if you can so the inspector can answer any questions you might have.

 No, the program is funded by a flat rate per eligible property on your annual tax bill, so there is no fee charged at the time of inspection.
+For Cycle 3, the fee is $70 per eligible property.

 The goal of the mandatory inspection program is to help property owners learn about how their septic system works and how to maintain it.
 Through regular care, we decrease the threat to public health and the environment by identifying repairable issues instead of waiting for big problems that can contaminate soil, ground water and surface water.